- To establish a clear and sound framework for the encouragement of publications;

 13.2 The Editorial board shall consists of chief editor, editor, associate editor, assistant editors, members national, members international, online assistant editor, editorial assistant, bibliographer, and statisticians.
-They should be appointed by the Vice chancellor of the Institute for certain term and bound to submit their annual performance reports.
+They should be appointed by the Director of the Institute for certain term and bound to submit their annual performance reports.
 Their criteria for appointments, responsibilities and functions are as below:

 13.2.1 The Editor-in-Chief must have an academic rank of Professor or equivalent along with publications in peer reviewed journals with high impact factor.
 The editor in chief is directly responsible for the management and publication of Annals of KEMU.

 13.2.2 The Editor must have an academic rank above Associate Professor or equivalent.
 There must be 30-50 publications in peer reviewed journals.
 Editor must assist the Editor-in-Chief in judging a manuscript to be accepted or rejected, provide support in taking decisions and communicating with other Board members.
 The editor, fill the role of both serving as an editorial board member in review process as well as ensuring the publication of high quality papers in the Journal.